stakater/IngressMonitorController/docs/statuscake-configuration.md

 Statuscake supports checks completing basic auth requirements.
 In `EndpointMonitor` the field `basicAuthUser` can be used to trigger the Ingress Monitor attempting to configure this setting.
 The value of the field should be the *username* to be configured.
 The Ingress Monitor Controller will then attempt to access an OS env variable of the same name which will return the *password* that should be used.
 The env variable can be mounted within the Ingress Monitor Controller container via a secret.

 For example; setting the field like `basic-auth-user: 'my-service-username'` will set the username field to the value `my-service-username` and will retrieve the password via `os.Getenv('my-service-username')` and set this appropriately.
-If the password is not found/set the annotation will be skipped.

 ## Example: